EXPLORE » Trails

 - Print: Buy the 2025 version of the South Hills Trails Map from our Online Shop.
 Or pick up a copy at these local retailers — The Base Camp, Capital Sports, Big Sky Cyclery, and Great Divide Cyclery.

-Trail Etiquette Makes for Happy Trails
+Trail Etiquette for Happy Trails

 Happy Trails are fun, welcoming, sustainable, and safe for all users.
 Trail etiquette makes for happy trails for everyone.